esperanca/personal_website/src/posts/weeknote-020.md

 There are many ways.
 But there is no [Way of Ways](https://medium.com/@johnpcutler/the-way-of-ways-6988b272bcc5), unfortunately.

 A strategy is a beast - you have to find the joy of not knowing things.
 And relentless ask questions.
+This sometimes can create disconfort.
+Rob Campell recently shared [this gem on twitter](https://twitter.com/Robertc1970/status/1270012925634392064?s=20)that touchs in the nerve:
+> Strategy is inherently political because strategy is about what is going on in culture and politics is always entrenched in that.
+If some strategists think politics isn't part of culture or culture isn't part of strategy, they've got some really big issues they need to work on.

-And in times of global crisis, to accept that you will be wrong, no matter how smart you think you are.
-Optimism goes a long way.
+In times of global crisis, accepting that you will be wrong, no matter how smart you think you are, is much needed.
+Optimism to adapt and proceed goes a long way.

 ## Things that bring me joy